Accounting for Managers

 Upon successful completion of this subject, students should be able to:

-- Explain and apply financial accounting in the preparation of simple financial reports
+- Appraise and apply financial accounting in the preparation of simple financial reports.

-- Analyse and critically evaluate information from organisations to make decisions and communicate these through written reports
+- Critically analyse and evaluate information from organisations to make decisions and communicate these through written reports.

-- Explain and apply management accounting techniques for business planning, control and capital investment decisions
+- Appraise and apply management accounting techniques for business planning, control and capital investment decisions.

 - Test (20%)

 - Portfolio (50%)